-I like products that are easy to install and prove effective at stopping the local cat, dog, or fox from making a meal out of your chickens.
+I like products that are easy to install and prove effective at stopping the local cat, neighborhood dogs, fox or fisher cats from making a meal out of your chickens.

 Be sure to compare materials such as YARDGARD’s Mesh Netting and repellents, including Night Guard’s Solar Light.